-Oak Creek to Dimple Hill is a 3 mile heavily trafficked loop trail located near Corvallis, OR that features a great forest setting and is rated as moderate.
+Oak Creek to Dimple Hill is a 3.1 mile heavily trafficked loop trail located near Corvallis, Oregon that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking, trail running, horses, and mountain biking and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Logging road up to the top of Dimple Hill.
 This is a more gradual route up to the top of Dimple.
 Once near the top, you meet up with a single track trail and it's only a short bit at that point.
 This is an out and back from Oak Creek.
 About a 30-35 min. climb running, but goes a lot faster on the way down!
 A great route to Dimple and not as muddy as other trails.
 Just like much of the McDonald forest, you are surrounded by old growth, mossy trees, ferns and wildlife along the way.
 Especially in the winter the streams are running high with water.